 Foraging for shagbark hickory bark is both sustainable and rewarding – you get to transform nature’s natural shedding process into a rich, flavorful syrup.
 Since the tree naturally sheds its bark without harm, harvesting is as simple as collecting loose, outer-layer pieces that separate easily.
 The shaggier and more detached the bark, the better it is for harvesting.

-For the best tasting syrup, choose bark that is free of lichen – a pale green, often crusty or leafy organism that grows on trees and rocks.
+Choose bark that is free of lichen – a pale green, often crusty or leafy organism that grows on trees and rocks.
 Lichens are actually a symbiotic partnership between fungi and algae, but in syrup-making, they contribute an unpleasant bitterness.

 Why Grow a Shagbark Hickory?